The global moduli theory of symplectic varieties: Introduction

 Irreducible symplectic manifolds are one of the three main building blocks of compact Kähler manifolds with vanishing first Chern class by a theorem of Beauville--Bogomolov \cite[Théorème 1]{Bea83}, and their geometry is very rich.
 In particular, Verbitsky's global Torelli theorem \cite[Theorem 1.17]{Ver13} gives a precise description of the global deformations of a symplectic manifold in terms of the Hodge structure on its second cohomology.

 Recent work of Druel--Greb--Guenancia--Höring--Kebekus--Peternell \cite{GKKP11,DG18, Dru18, Gue16, GGK19, HP19} has shown a version of the above Beauville--Bogomolov decomposition theorem for singular projective varieties with trivial canonical class, see \cite[Theorem 1.5]{HP19}, and the ``holomorphic-symplectic" factors\footnote{They were called \emph{irreducible symplectic} by Greb--Kebekus--Peternell \cite[Definition 8.16]{GKP16}, where \emph{irreducible} refers to the decomposition theorem.} that show up are a special case of the primitive symplectic varieties we consider.
-It is therefore desirable to have a good understanding of the geometry of primitive symplectic varieties.
-As in the smooth case, deformation theory---especially deformations to \emph{non-projective} varieties---is an essential part of the picture.
+This level of generality is important because singularities are often unavoidable in higher-dimensional geometry, for instance in the minimal model program.
+Our results show that the geometry of singular holomorphic-symplectic varieties enjoys the same richness as that of smooth ones, and deformation theory---especially deformations to \emph{non-projective} varieties---is as essential a part of the picture as in the smooth case.
+Interestingly, whereas it has proven difficult to produce new deformation types of \emph{smooth} irreducible symplectic varieties, in the singular case a number of ``new" deformation types---that is, deformation types which do not seemingly arise from holomorphic symplectic manifolds---can be constructed, see Example \ref{exhs}(2).

 Our main result is a global Torelli theorem for primitive symplectic varieties in general with surjectivity of the period map in the $\Q$-factorial\footnote{There is a subtlety with the definition of $\Q$-factoriality in the analytic category: requiring every divisor to be $\Q$-Cartier is potentially different from requiring every rank one torsion-free sheaf to have an invertible reflexive power (see Section \ref{paragraph qfact}).} terminal case.
 Before stating the theorem, let us fix some notation.
 The torsion-free part $H^2(X,\Z)_\tf:=H^2(X,\Z)/\mathrm{torsion}$ of the second cohomology of a primitive symplectic variety $X$ carries a pure weight two Hodge structure (see Lemma \ref{lemma peternell}) which is further endowed with an integral locally trivial deformation-invariant quadratic form $q_{X}$ called the Beauville--Bogomolov--Fujiki (BBF) form (see Section~\ref{section bbf details}).
 Fixing a lattice $\Lambda$ and denoting its quadratic form by $q$, a $\Lambda$-marking of $X$ is an isomorphism $\mu: (H^2(X,\Z)_\tf,q_{X})\xrightarrow{\cong} (\Lambda,q)$.
 The set of isomorphism classes of $\Lambda$-marked primitive symplectic varieties $(X,\mu)$ is given the structure of an analytic space $\gothM_\Lambda$ by gluing the bases of \emph{locally trivial} Kuranishi families (see Definition~\ref{definition marked moduli}).
 In fact, $\gothM_\Lambda$ is a not-necessarily-Hausdorff complex manifold by the unobstructedness of locally trivial deformations (see Theorem~\ref{theorem deflt is smooth}).